 The Doctor of Philosophy (Ph.D.) in Engineering provides an in-depth program of coursework through participation in research or design synthesis.
-Your major area of concentration must be in one of the six engineering areas: Civil, Computer Science, Electrical, Materials, Industrial, or Mechanical.
+Your major area of concentration must be in one of the seven engineering areas: Biomedical, Civil, Computer Science, Materials, Industrial, or Mechanical.

-- 21 credits in the major area of concentration
+- 21 credits in the major area or concentration

 - 9 credits in an approved minor area

-- 6 credits in mathematics and/or quantitive methods*
+- 6 credits in mathematics and/or quantitative methods

 - 9 credits of approved electives

 - 3 credit CEAS Graduate Seminar (Ethics and Engineering Communication, xxx700)

 - A minimum of 26 credits, excluding dissertation, must be at the 700 level or higher

 - 18 credits of doctoral thesis

 - A minimum of 33 credits (including thesis) must be completed in the Ph.D. program at UWM.